 After a very interesting few days of temple-viewing in Madurai and Thanjavur (Tanjore), we drove for six hours up into the Anamalai Hills of India’s Western Ghat mountains to the tiny little plantation town of Valparai.
 A part of us expected that this would be just like Coonoor, Coorg and the other places we’ve been in the Western Ghats.
-Another part of us, though, knew that Valparai and its surrounding hills are at the forefront of the struggle of man and animal to live alongside each other, as their habitat shrinks while ours expands.
-And that this would be a very different experience.
+But another part of us knew that Valparai and its surrounding hills are at the forefront of a struggle.
+Here, man and animal try to live alongside, as their habitat shrinks while ours expands.
+And we knew that this would be a very different experience.

 Living with wild animals

 Most of our drive from Thanjavur was through the plains.
 The last hour or so, though, was through the hills of the Anamalai Tiger Reserve, and that set the tone for the rest of our visit.
-For the next three days, we kept our eyes peeled for glimpses of unfamiliar animals and birds, most of which we hadn’t even heard of.
+For the next three days, we kept our eyes peeled for glimpses of unfamiliar animals and birds.
 Of course, the fact that we were guests of the Nature Conservation Foundation (NCF) also might have had something to do with it.
 NCF, among other things, is working to reduce the conflict between humans and animals in the Western Ghats.
 Project leaders Divya Mudappa and TR ‘Sridhar’ Shankar Raman have lived in Valparai for close to two decades, trying to restore fragments of degraded rainforest, studying how the breaking up of habitats affects wildlife, working to safeguard endangered species, and keeping elephants and gaur from hurting people—and vice versa.

 We got to the NCF guesthouse in Iyerpadi, a few kilometres outside Valparai, early that evening.
 The guesthouse and basecamp were in Parry Agro Industries’ tea plantation, and after unpacking, we headed down the path to the basecamp to say hello to the team.
 Among the jovial scientists, researchers and students we met over welcome cups of hot tea were M Ananda Kumar and Ganesh Raghunathan, the two men who have been instrumental in setting up an early warning system to help locals steer clear of elephants when they get too close.